survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 ## Get Started Fast with *create-react-app*

 The fastest way to get started with webpack and React is to use [create-react-app](https://www.npmjs.com/package/create-react-app).
-It encapsulates a lot of best practices and it is particularly useful if you want to get started with a little project fast with minimal setup.
+It is a zero configuration approach that encapsulates a lot of best practices and it is particularly useful if you want to get started with a little project fast with minimal setup.

 One of the main attractions of *create-react-app* is a feature known as *ejecting*.
 This means that instead of treating it as a project dependency, you'll get a full webpack setup out of it.